ppitchaporn/Aviation_Accident/README.md

 ## • Part 2 - U.S. Aviation Accident Insights
 This section explores where, when, and how aviation accidents happen in the United States, with a focus on factors like geography, weather, flight phase, and aircraft type.

-***Part 2: U.S. Aviation Accident Insights***
-What can we learn from aviation accidents across the United States?

 **Where in the U.S. do aviation accidents occur most often?**

 ![Figure6](https://github.com/user-attachments/assets/5066809d-4351-4802-aeea-691151b1d4d9)